wuxinyu519/tagging/README.md

 # tagging

-It covers the full pipeline: data creation, SFT, DPO/GRPO, and evaluation.
+It covers the full pipeline: SFT, DPO/GRPO, and evaluation.

 Directories and what they do:
 - `sft/`: SFT training and testing